GhislainFievet/SeurSelect/README.md

 ```
 On application exit, cell selections are stored in ```my.selections``` variable.

-## Use example
+## Use case example
-In this example we show how to select and export points from the Seurat VlnPlot.
+In this example we show how to select and export cells from the Seurat VlnPlot.
 1. Click **create a selection**
 To create a new selection click on the **create a selection** button.
 ![create a selection](https://raw.githubusercontent.com/GhislainFievet/SeurSelect/main/im/ss_1.png)
 2. Select the **VlnPlot** tab